ITDiscovery/AdjBedController/README.md

 First let's break down the board that came with my bed:
 ![alt text](AdjBedRelayCrkt.JPG?raw=true)

 It uses a standard (but pretty old and cheap) STM8S003 micro controller via a 3.3V GPIO to drive the base of an NPN transistor (see R21 and R22).
 When the transistor T5 is on, current flows through the coil of the relay to ground, and the relay switches from 3-4 to 3-5, turning the motor on in that direction.
 There are 3 more of these circuits to provide the two motors with two directions.
-The relays are wired in such a way that
+The relays are wired similar to what you would see with light switches ganged together.

 ![alt text](MotorDriverSchematic.jpg?raw=true)